United Network for Organ Sharing FAQs

 What is the technology that operates the match runs?

-UNetSM is UNOS’ centralized computer network that links all organ procurement organizations, transplant hospitals and histocompatibility labs.
+UNetSM is the centralized computer network, developed by UNOS, that links all organ procurement organizations, transplant hospitals and histocompatibility labs.
 Thousands of transplant professionals access this secure web-based transplant platform each day to list patients for transplant, match patients with available donor organs and submit required OPTN data.

 In 2023, more than 6,900 people became living donors.
 The OPTN Living Donor Committee develops policy and guidance supporting the donation and transplantation of organs from living donors to recipients.
 The committee’s goal is to continue to improve the informed choice of prospective living donors and increase the number of organs available for transplant.